bayareaviking/entra-docs/docs/identity/authentication/howto-authentication-temporary-access-pass.md

 To configure the TAP authentication method policy:

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Authentication Policy Administrator](~/identity/role-based-access-control/permissions-reference.md#authentication-policy-administrator).
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Privileged Authentication Administrator](~/identity/role-based-access-control/permissions-reference.md#privileged-authentication-administrator).
 1. Browse to **Protection** > **Authentication methods** >  **Policies**.
 1. From the list of available authentication methods, select **Temporary Access Pass**.